Cambridge Healthtech Institute’s 2nd Annual

 Linda Gombos, Ph.D., Postdoc, Institute of Biotechnology (BOKU), Process Science Downstream Processing, BOKU-Boehringer Ingelheim RCV

 We evaluated the application of high hydrostatic pressure for refolding a variety of biopharmaceuticals.
 Our aim was to systematically compare this emerging technology to conventional refolding and to identify its potential economic benefits.
-We also compared the structure and activity of the two protein variants to address concerns on therapeutic effect and safety.
-Our results indicate that high-pressure is a potent technology for refolding proteins with significantly higher productivity and in unaltered quality compared with conventional refolding techniques.
+We also

 5:15 Investigation of Fouling Mechanism of Hydrophobic Interaction Chromatography Resin during Monoclonal Antibody Purification

-Theodore T. Diakov, MSc, Associate Scientist, Downstream Process Development, Bristol-Myers Squibb
+T. Diakov, MSc, Associate Scientist, Downstream Process Development, Bristol-Myers Squibb

 Fouling of chromatography resins during repeated cycles of use can be a significant problem as it can compromise the capacity to clear impurities as well as cause inconsistent performance.
 Identifying the fouling species and mechanism can provide valuable understanding and assist in designing more efficient cleaning strategies.
 In this work we examined fouling of hydrophobic interaction chromatography resin during a monoclonal antibody purification process.
 Historically, HIC resins have been shown to allow protein unfolding on the surface under favorable conditions and we propose that protein deposits adsorbed by this mechanism are exhibiting resistance to traditional cleaning approaches.
-We report our comparisons of the resin performance in fouled and non-fouled state, the results of our pursue in identifying the nature of the foulant and its localization within the resin and our approaches in cleaning.
+We report our comparisons of the resin performance in fouled and non-fouled state, the results of our pursue in identifying the nature of the foulant and its localization within the resin and our approaches in cleaning.5:45 End of Day

 6:30 - 9:00 Recommended Dinner Short Course